-Symptoms of Kidney Diseases
+Common Symptoms of Kidney Problems

-Did you know that the majority of individuals that suffer from kidney problems aren’t aware that they do?
+Did you know that the majority of individuals who suffer from kidney problems aren’t aware of it?
 This is because the first symptoms are nearly imperceptible.

 Knowledge is power: signs that you could suffer from kidney problems

 This will make treatment more effective and shorter lasting.
-Below are the most common signs that an individual is suffering from kidney failure, which is why it is important that you pay attention.
+Below are the most common signs that an individual may be suffering from kidney failure, which is why it’s important that you pay attention.

-If you suffer from at least two or three of these, you needn’t worry unnecessarily, but you should see your doctor so they can perform a blood and urine test.
+If you suffer from at least two or three of these, you don’t necessarily need to worry.
+But you should see your doctor so they can perform a blood and urine test.